 Lisbon is huge!
-And not just that, but if you follow the pixelstravel.com guide, it means you just saw Sintra, so you’ve been walking around quite a lot.
-So get ready for a whole lot more of history, modern landscape, ship battles, towers, colourful streets and walls.
+And not just that, but if you follow the pixelstravel.com from a few articles, it means you just saw Sintra, So get ready for a whole lot more history, modern landscape, ship battles, towers, colorful streets and walls.

 So because there is so much to cover, again, I was thinking why not start this time with trains!